-The employment relationship is, of course, not indefinite.
+The employment relationship is, of course, a finite one.
 There will come a time when either the employee wishes to leave of his/her own accord - because of a new job offer, relocation, retirement, caring responsibilities or other reasons - or the employer wishes to terminate the relationship, either by reaching an agreement with the employee or through a dismissal process.

-This topic collection covers the notice periods provisions that will usually apply when one party ends the employment relationship, as well as looking at HR issues that may arise in relation to voluntary resignations, terminations (whether by dismissal or mutual agreement) and retirements.
+This topic collection covers the provisions around notice periods that will usually apply when one party ends the employment relationship, as well as looking at specific HR issues that may arise in relation to voluntary resignations, terminations (by dismissal or mutual agreement) and retirements.
 Resources are also available to help support school and college leaders who are faced with the sad situation of an employee dying in service.

 Exit interviews or questionnaires can be a very useful tool for gathering information and views from departing employees about their experiences of employment.
 An example form and guidance notes are also available in this area (see voluntary resignations).

 Use the links on the right to access all the subtopics in this collection.

 To browse more content in this section you will need to log in.
 If you’re not an existing customer why not register and sign up for a 7-day free trial?
 Annual subscriptions are available from just £499+VAT